kubevault/prometheus-exporter/docs/guides/policy-management/overview.md

 # Vault Policy Management

-You can easily manage Vault [Policy](https://www.vaultproject.io/docs/concepts/policies.html) in Kubernetes way using Vault operator.
+You can easily manage Vault [Policy](https://www.vaultproject.io/docs/concepts/policies.html) in Kubernetes way using KubeVault operator.

 You should be familiar with the following CRD: